Diversified Farming- Definition, Characteristics & Benefits

 Risk management:

-Diversified Farming can help to reduce the risk of crop failure or livestock losses due to weather, pests, or market fluctuations by spreading risk across multiple enterprises.
+Diversified Farming can help reduce the risk of crop failure or livestock losses due to weather, pests, or market fluctuations by spreading risk across multiple enterprises.

 Soil health: